Tien Chiu

 So I took immediate action, and spent four days moving the apparently-uninfected tomatoes to a friend’s back yard, 30 miles away, and transplanting them into new containers.

 Meanwhile, I had sent the photos to my friend Linda, who happens to be married to my ex.
 Rob (who is an expert botanist, among many other things) thought it might be a nutritional deficiency – magnesium or iron, possibly coupled with waterlogged soil in the bottom of the self-watering pots.
-Mike had also suspected a nutritional deficiency.
+B. had also suspected a nutritional deficiency.
 So what the heck, right?
 The plants were already infected, so I had nothing to lose.
 I mixed up some Miracle Gro liquid fertilizer (which contains iron) and watered one of the stricken tomatoes with it.

 Here’s what it looked like on the 11th: